sFlow

 default sflow enable

-switch(config-if-Et12)#sflow enable switch(config-if-Et12)#
+switch(config-if-Et12)#

 sflow extension bgp

 The sflow extension bgp command enables BGP export to sFlow.
-When enabled, this feature the routing agent will export the BGP routing table and autonomous system path information to the sFlow agent.
+When enabled, the routing agent will export the BGP routing table and autonomous system path information to the sFlow agent.
 When sFlow receives a sampled packets whose destination is a BGP route, it will look up the following additional BGP routing information and include it in the sample:

-- next hop IP
+Next hop IP address

-- AS numbers
+• AS numbers

-- AS system path to the destination
+• AS system path to the destination

 The no sflow extension bgp and default sflow extension bgp commands disable BGP export to sFlow by deleting the corresponding sflow extension bgp command from running-config.